What is insurance call center outsourcing and what does it cover?

 First Notice of Loss (FNOL) Intake

 FNOL is one of the most commonly outsourced insurance functions.
 The intake process follows a structured workflow: collect policyholder information, document the incident details, verify coverage, and assign the claim to an adjuster.
+Many carriers pair FNOL intake with live transfer services so qualified leads and urgent claims route directly to the right specialist.
 While empathy and clear communication are critical (the policyholder is often calling during a stressful moment), the actual process is highly scriptable.
 A well-trained outsourced agent can handle FNOL intake just as effectively as an in-house rep, and the ability to staff up quickly during catastrophe events makes outsourcing especially valuable here.
+Our dedicated FNOL outsourcing guide covers the full intake process, technology requirements, compliance details, and cost breakdown.

 Claims Status Inquiries